 Minnesotans love to talk about the weather.
 We take a certain pride in surviving the worst Mother Nature can throw at us.
 In this fascinating program, we will discuss the severe weather from the late 1800s to the present.

 Come learn about one of the most fascinating phenomena around the world in this fascinating presentation about the Aurora Borealis.

-Join John and his reptilian companions to learn about the ecology, biology, and mythology surrounding these fascinating, yet very misunderstood creatures.
+Join John and his reptilian companion to learn about the ecology, biology, and mythology surrounding these fascinating, yet very misunderstood creatures.